 UPDATE: The Australian Tax office has announced that for assets you start to hold, and first use (or have installed ready for use) for a taxable purpose from 7.30 pm (AEDT) on 6 October 2020 to 30 June 2023, the instant asset write-off threshold does not apply.
 You can immediately deduct the business portion of the asset’s cost under temporary full expensing.

-This means for Small Business with a turnover of less than $50 million; you can immediately deduct the business portion of that asset for both a new and 2nd hand asset you have purchased until June 2022.
+This means for Small Business with a turnover of less than $50 million; you can immediately deduct the business portion of that asset for both a new and 2nd hand asset you have purchased until June 2023 (extended in 2021 Budget).
 Note that there are rules around passenger vehicles which in the 20/21 financial year have a limit of $59,136 unless a commercial vehicle with a carrying capacity of more than 1 ton or more than 9 seats.

 We do recommend you keep good records and more information an record keeping can be found here.

 This is welcome news for SMEs who have, to quote Queen Elizabeth from her 1992 address, endured an ‘annus horribilis’; firstly with the catastrophic bushfires in January then debilitating COVID for the most part of the year.